truongngoclinh/react_native_roadmap/README.md

 ## 2. React Native guide by Facebook (10 days)

-In my opinion, all the things we need to understand React Native is declaratively mention in the [guide on Facebook] (https://facebook.github.io/react-native/docs/getting-started.html).
+In my opinion, all the things we need to understand React Native is declaratively mentioned in the [guide on Facebook] (https://facebook.github.io/react-native/docs/getting-started.html).
 Because I have much experience with Android than iOS, so I pick Android first.

 2.1 [The Basic]
 (https://facebook.github.io/react-native/docs/tutorial.html) (2 day)